How To Use Google Maps As A Multi-Stop Web Route Planner

 Planning a route with multiple destinations on Google Maps multi stop route planner

-5. Dispatch the Google Maps Route to Mobile – Send Route to Mobile
+5. Dispatch Your Google Maps Route to Mobile

 Sending a multi stop route to your phone on Google Maps route planner